marketplacer/alert-view-with-callback-swift/README.md

 ## Testing alert view

 It is easy to verify your alert view  in unit tests where you can check its title, text inputs and buttons.
-In addition, one can emulate user interaction by entering text into the text imputs and tapping a button.
+In addition, one can emulate user interaction by entering text into the text inputs and tapping a button.

 In order to test your alert view simply add [AlertViewWithCallbackMock.swift](https://raw.githubusercontent.com/exchangegroup/alert-view-with-callback-swift/master/AlertViewWithCallback/AlertViewWithCallbackMock.swift) to your project and inject `AlertViewWithCallbackMock` into your app from the unit test.